 The below is a press release prepared and distributed by The Brooklyn Law School.
-The original release can be found here.
+Read the original release.

 Brooklyn, New York—November 28, 2017—The Brooklyn Law School Board of Trustees has appointed Dennis J. Block, a leading Mergers & Acquisitions attorney and distinguished alumnus, to the Board.

 Mr. Block, a 1967 graduate of the Law School, is the Senior Chairman of Greenberg Traurig's Global Mergers & Acquisitions practice, and is based in the international law firm’s New York office.

 A longstanding and active member of the Brooklyn Law School community, Mr. Block has provided significant philanthropic support for students and for the past 18 years has taught courses on Mergers and Acquisitions as an Adjunct Professor.
 The school’s Dennis J. Block Center for the Study of International Business Law is named in his honor.